mohitkyadav/extumany/README.md

 An application which let's you log and export your exercise data.

+## UI
+Make it like duolingo, similar game like buttons, streaks (also include rest days, max 2 in a row.)

 ## Features
 ### A user can
 1. See a set of preloaded exercises.